Srihitha-7/finetuning/README.md

 2. Tokenizing the data.
 3. Splitting the dataset into training and test sets.
 4. Loading a pretrained Pythia language model.
-5. Fine-tuning the model with Hugging Face Transformers.
+5. Fine-tuning the model with Hugging Face Transformers (short demonstration run).
-6. Saving the fine-tuned model locally.
-7. Testing the fine-tuned model on Lamini Docs questions.
-8. Evaluating the fine-tuned model on the **ARC-Easy** benchmark.
+6. Comparing the pretrained baseline against a fully fine-tuned model (`lamini/lamini_docs_finetuned`) on both in-domain and out-of-domain evaluation.
+7. Evaluating both models on the **ARC-Easy** benchmark to measure the effect of fine-tuning on general reasoning ability.

 The project was developed in Google Colab using a GPU runtime.